LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. note::
    Lasso extracts daylight saving time information from the operating system.
-   For information on special exceptions with date calculations during daylight saving time, see the :ref:`date-duration-math` section.
+   For information on special exceptions with date calculations during daylight saving time, see the section :ref:`date-duration-math`.

 Date Type